Mark Lund is an award-winning filmmaker, screenwriter and publisher. He's also a television personality, producer and actor.

 During Ashton and Scene his production of direct response TV commercials, major events and video projects have been broadcast on ABC, ESPN, TBS, LOGO and Royal Caribbean International.

 Leaving Scene in 2006, Lund combined his passion for science fiction and space exploration and wrote the feature-length screenplay, First World.
-Nominated for screenplay awards at the California Independent Film Festival, The Movie Deal and Fantastic Planet Film Festival, Lund condensed the story and produced a 25 minute short film version that has screened at 20 sci-fi conventions in the United States, Australia, Japan, Great Britain, Ireland and India.
-First World was released on DVD by IndieFlix and Hulu in 2009.
+Nominated for screenplay awards at the California Independent Film Festival, The Movie Deal and Fantastic Planet Film Festival, Lund condensed the story and produced a 25-minute short film version that screened at 20 sci-fi conventions in the United States, Australia, Japan, Great Britain, Ireland and India.
+First World was released on Amazon and Hulu in 2009.

 In 2008 Lund served as Director of an IMTA talent/modeling program.
 His 20 students achieved great success at the IMTA New York City convention that year with over 120 callbacks and 100+ awards.